managervcf/tick-it/README.md

 ## Overview

 Ticket selling app built with microservices style approach, created for learning purposes.
-This project focuses on the back-end production ready implementation of the app, simple front-end is just for demonstration purposes.
+This project focuses on the production ready back-end implementation of the app, very simple React front-end is made for demonstration purposes.

 ### Functionality

 The goal of the app is to allow users to buy and sell concert tickets.
-The `payments` service managing user payments uses Stripe API.
+For handling credit card payments the app uses Stripe API.

 ### Structure

 The app consists of 6 different services designed to comminicate in an asynchronous fashion.
-Services are written in TypeScript/JavaScript, running on NodeJS and built with NextJS (front-end), Express and MongoDB (back-end) and NATS Streaming Server to communicate via events.
+Services are written in TypeScript, running on NodeJS and built with NextJS (front-end), Express and MongoDB (back-end) and NATS Streaming Server to communicate via events.
 Each service lives in its own Docker container, managed by Kubernetes.
 For routing the `ingress-nginx` controller is used.

-Services also include a shared library as a dependency, called `@tick-it/common`, where all crucial type definitions, classes and common business logic live.
+All services include a shared library as a dependency, called `@tick-it/common`, where all crucial type definitions live.
 This shared library is also included in the repository as a submodule.

 List of microservices: